2018 Big Ten Football: Assessing the West Division quarterbacks

 Illinois: The Fighting Illini offense has sputtered in each of Lovie Smith’s two seasons.
 Maybe the arrival of new offensive coordinator Rod Smith from Arizona will help.
 But more than anything, Illinois needs better quarterback play.
 Cam Thomas is the only scholarship signal-caller on campus this spring, as Jeff George, Jr., transferred and Chayce Crouch gave up football.
 Thomas saw action as a true freshman last season, playing in four games with two starts.
 He hit 28-of-66 passes (42 percent) for 375 yards with no TDs and five picks while running for 233 yards.
 Talent will arrive this summer.
 Keep an eye on incoming freshman MJ Rivers, who has some excited.
 Illinois also inked Matthew Robinson and Coran Taylor, the highest rated of the three QB signees.
 Perhaps the Illini could add a grad transfer signal-caller.
 Stay tuned.

 Iowa: The Hawkeyes have a nice one in Nate Stanley, who emerged last year.
 The 6-5 junior has a big arm, hitting 55 percent of his passes last year for 2,437 yards with 26 TDs and six picks.
 The backup situation is murky.
 Tyler Wiegers left as a grad transfer to Eastern Michigan.
-Junior Ryan Boyle is in the mix.
-He actually was moved to wideout in 2016 before returning to QB last season.
 Redshirt freshman Peyton Mansell and early enrollee Spencer Petras also are in the mix.
 Here’s hoping Stanley stays healthy.

 Minnesota: This has been a problem spot for years.
 And P.J.
 Fleck knows he has to get it fixed.
 Demry Croft opted to transfer to Tennessee State.
 Conor Rhoda has graduated.
 No big losses.
 How anemic was the aerial game in 2017?
 Minnesota had just nine TD passes and ranked 122nd in the nation in passing.
 Vic Viramontes may be the elixir.
 He was the nation’s top-ranked dual-threat JC quarterback.
 He has three years of eligibility and already is on campus.
 Viramontes is an intriguing prospect who was at Cal for a year before transferring to a JC.
 He may end up being the guy taking snaps in Dinkytown.
 Redshirt freshman Tanner Morgan and sophomore Seth Green also are in the mix along with early enrollee freshman Zack Annexstad.
 This battle will be waged into fall camp.